Pirenaica

-The Pirenaica, Behi-gorri, is a breed of beef cattle indigenous to the Pyrenees of north-eastern Spain.
+The Pirenaica, Behi-gorri, is a Spanish breed of beef cattle indigenous to the Pyrenees of north-eastern Spain.
 It is distributed mainly in the autonomous communities of Navarre and the Basque Country, but is present in much of the northern part of the country.
 It is well adapted to the mountainous terrain and humid climate of the area.
-It came close to extinction in twentieth century, but is not now at risk.
+It came close to extinction in twentieth century, but is no longer at risk.